Convergence rates for estimating multivariate scale mixtures of uniform densities: Introduction

 for some probability measure $G$ on $(0, \infty)$.
 Here $p_{\mathrm{Unif(0, \theta]}}(u) := \theta^{-1}\one\{u \leq \theta\}$ is the uniform density on $(0, \theta]$.
 A density of the form \eqref{smu1} is referred to as a scale mixture of uniform densities because the mixture is over the scale parameter $\theta$ (the subscript SMU in $\mathcal{P}_{\mathrm{SMU}}(1)$ refers to ``Scale Mixture of Uniform'').
 The Grenander estimator maximizes likelihood over $\mathcal{P}_{\mathrm{SMU}}(1)$ because $\mathcal{P}_{\mathrm{SMU}}(1)$ and $\classunidec$ are essentially the same density function class.
 Indeed, it is easy to see that $\mathcal{P}_{\mathrm{SMU}}(1) \subseteq \classunidec$ and, conversely, every density in $\classunidec$ that is also upper semi-continuous belongs to $\mathcal{P}_{\mathrm{SMU}}(1)$ (see \cite{williamson1956multiply} for a proof).

 Many authors have studied theoretical convergence properties of $\hat{p}_n$ under the assumption that the observations $x_1, \dots, x_n$ are realizations of independent random variables $X_1,\dots, X_n$ having a common density $p_0 \in \mathcal{P}_{\mathrm{SMU}}(1)$.
 In this case, $\hat{p}_n$ is a decently accurate estimator of $p_0$, especially when $n$ is large.
-More precisely, it is well-known that the risk of $\hat{p}_n$ under the squared Hellinger loss function, defined
+More precisely, it is well-known that the risk of $\hat{p}_n$ under the squared Hellinger loss function, defined for two densities $p$ and $q$ as:

-for two densities $p$ and $q$, converges to zero at the rate $n^{-2/3}$ under mild additional assumptions on $p_0$ (see e.g., \cite[Theorem 7.12]{VandegeerBook}; these mild additional assumptions will be satisfied if, for example, $p_0$ is bounded from above and has compact support).
-Similar results exist for the total variation loss function (see e.g., \cite{Birge89}), defined
+converges to zero at the rate $n^{-2/3}$ under mild additional assumptions on $p_0$ (see e.g., \cite[Theorem 7.12]{VandegeerBook}; these mild additional assumptions will be satisfied if, for example, $p_0$ is bounded from above and has compact support).
+Similar results exist for the total variation loss function (see e.g., \cite{Birge89}):

 as well as for the convergence of $\hat{p}_n(x_0)$ to $p_0(x_0)$ for fixed points $x_0$ (see e.g., \cite[Chapter 3]{groeneboom2014nonparametric}).
 The rate $n^{-2/3}$ cannot be improved in a minimax sense (see e.g., \cite{birge1987estimating, Birge87, G85}) although when $p_0 \in \mathcal{P}_{\mathrm{SMU}}(1)$ is piecewise constant with a finite number of constant pieces, the rate of convergence of $\hat{p}_n$ to $p_0$ is parametric (i.e., $n^{-1}$) upto logarithmic factors in the squared Hellinger distance (see \cite[Page 113]{VandegeerBook}; analogous results for the total variation distance can be found in \cite{Birge89}).